software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/strategies.md

 ) -> Strategy: ...
 ```

-Generates integer values, possibly bounded to provided range.
+Generates integer values, possibly bounded by provided range.

-Assuming real numbers comparison semantics,
+Fuzzer picks integers from provided range and then converts them to felts.
-if `min_value` is not `None` then all values will be greater than or equal to `min_value`,
+If `min_value` is not `None` then all values will be greater than or equal to `min_value`,
 and if `max_value` is not `None` then all values will be less than or equal to `max_value`.
 When applied to field elements, the unbounded values may rarely overflow.